Sakhalin Koreans: Religion

 Since the dissolution of the Soviet Union, there has been significant growth in religious activities among the Sakhalin Koreans; the establishment of churches was noted in scholarly articles as early as 1990.
 Christian hymns have become popular listening material, supplementing the more typical Russian, Western, and Korean pop music.
 Korean churches also broadcast religious content through Sakhalin Korean Broadcasting; a Baptist church run by ethnic Koreans sponsors a journalist there.
 However, large-scale religious events can be subjected to restriction by the government authorities: in June 1998 the local Russian Orthodox Church and the regional administration of Sakhalin successfully pressured Korean Presbyterian missionaries to cancel a conference of more than 100 Presbyterian and other Protestant missionaries from around the former Soviet Union.
 Ethnic Koreans are numerous among the church-goers of St. James Cathedral, seat of the Apostolic Prefecture of Yuzhno Sakhalinsk, in Yuzhno-Sakhalinsk.
 Catholic missions in Kholmsk and Aniva have also a fair number of Korean parishioners.

+Cuisine

+Sakhalin Koreans have a cuisine that is descended from Korean cuisine.
+Their food has not only significant popularity within Sakhalin, but also in Russia, with dishes like pyanse widely consumed in Moscow and Vladivostok.
+The cuisine is still widely and regularly consumed by the remaining Sakhalin Koreans on the island, as well as by the non-Korean Sakhalin Russians.
+A September 2012 survey found that 90% of Sakhalin Koreans and 63% of non-Koreans consume the food often.